intel/parameter-framework/README.md

 After a build you may want to run the parameter-framework tests with `make test` or `ctest`.

-You may take a look at `.travis.yml` and `appveyor.yml` for examples on how we build the Parameter Framework in the CI.

 ### Compiling on Windows

 If you don't already have libxml2 headers/libraries and don't want to build them